mikulash/ai-classroom-conversation-partner/docs/database.md

 # Database & Prisma Workflow

-The Figurant backend now uses a local PostgreSQL instance that is managed through Prisma instead of Supabase.
+The Figurant backend now uses a local PostgreSQL instance that is managed through Prisma.
 This document summarizes the tooling and commands you need to run the database, apply schema changes, and seed realistic data.

 ## Prerequisites